gromhacks/burp-collaborator-install-for-dummies/README.md

 A few updates:

-* You can install certbot-auto via "apt" you do now need to run the orginal wget command.
+* You can install certbot-auto via "apt" you do now need to run the original wget command.
 * This guide utilizes [Notify](https://github.com/projectdiscovery/notify) by https://projectdiscovery.io/ to send notifcations to a Slack instance.

 ## Setting Up Your Own Burp-Collaborator Server